-- It contains heart healthy nutrients: Pumpkin seeds are a good source of phytoestrogens, plant-derived compounds that when incorporated into a healthy diet and lifestyle, have been shown to manage cholesterol and improve heart health.
+- Pumpkin contains heart healthy nutrients: Pumpkin seeds are a good source of phytoestrogens, plant-derived compounds that when incorporated into a healthy diet and lifestyle, have been shown to manage cholesterol and improve heart health.

-Spiced-Pumpkin Coffee Shakes
+Spiced-Pumpkin Coffee Shake

 - 2 cups whole milk

 In a small saucepan, heat milk, pumpkin, sugar and pie spice until bubbles form around sides of pan and sugar is dissolved.
 Transfer to a bowl; stir in coffee and vanilla.
 Refrigerate, covered, several hours or overnight.

 Place milk mixture, ice cream and ice in a blender; cover and process until blended.
 Serve immediately with whipped cream; sprinkle with additional pie spice.
 Yield: 6 servings.

 - 1 cup water

 - 3/4 cup dark brown sugar or pure maple syrup